dxe-prep/dxe-prep.github.io/README.md

-# dxe69.github.io
+# dxe-prep.github.io
-We are big boys with big dxes.
-This project is about us creating proxy games that are unblocked and accesible by anyone.
-This is also a place where others can check out our light novels and anime.
+We are an organization that helps you with your algebra.
+We teach, correct, and give feedback on your work!
+Feel free to contact anyone of us from our emails: ________